Míchel (footballer, born 1963): Coaching career

 In the summer of 2005, after working as a sports commentator with RTVE after his retirement (still active, he had already worked in the capacity at the 1994 World Cup) and also writing articles for Madrid's Marca, Míchel was appointed manager of Rayo Vallecano.
-The following year he returned to his alma mater as director of Real Madrid's sports city, the entire youth system, and manager duties at Real Madrid Castilla, where he coached one of his sons, Adrián; under his management the side dropped down a level into Segunda División B and he was sacked, also leaving his post in the youth sides due to disagreements with president Ramón Calderón.
+The following year he returned to his alma mater as director of Real Madrid's sports city, the entire youth system, and manager duties at Real Madrid Castilla, where he coached one of his sons, Adrián; under his management, the side dropped down a level into Segunda División B and he was sacked, also leaving his post in the youth sides due to disagreements with president Ramón Calderón.

-On 27 April 2009, Míchel was appointed as coach of top-flight strugglers Getafe CF until the end of the season.
-He replaced former FC Barcelona midfielder Víctor Muñoz, and also managed Adrián, helping the club avoid relegation in the last matchday and renewing his contract for two more years the following week.
+On 27 April 2009, Míchel was appointed as coach of top-flight strugglers Getafe until the end of the season.
+He replaced former Barcelona midfielder Víctor Muñoz, and also managed Adrián, helping the club avoid relegation in the last matchday and renewing his contract for two more years the following week.
 He was relieved of his duties at the end of 2010–11, with the team again managing to stay afloat after finishing 16th, just one point clear of the relegation zone.

-Míchel joined Sevilla FC on 6 February 2012, replacing fired Marcelino García Toral and signing until the end of the season.
-On 14 January of the following year, after a 2–0 away loss to Valencia CF that left the Andalusians in 12th place, he was relieved of his duties.
+Míchel joined Sevilla on 6 February 2012, replacing the fired Marcelino García Toral and signing until the end of the season.
+On 14 January of the following year, after a 2–0 away loss to Valencia that left the Andalusians in 12th place, he was relieved of his duties.

-Míchel moved to Olympiacos F.C. in the Super League Greece on 1 February 2013, penning a contract until June 2015.
+Míchel moved to Olympiacos in the Super League Greece on 1 February 2013, on a contract until June 2015.
 In his first 18 months in charge, he won two national championships and the 2013 Greek Cup.
-He was fired on 6 January 2015, whilst the side was still competing in the Europa League and only a point behind PAOK FC in the domestic campaign.
+He was fired on 6 January 2015, whilst the side was still competing in the Europa League and only a point behind PAOK in the domestic campaign.